covelo12/Findings-ER/Findings.md

 # Project N2
 # Definition
-It was propsoed to us to try to analyse using reverse engineering a suspicius code that was found on campus using Reverse engineering techniques that were thought trought the semester. \
+It was proposed to us to try to analyze using reverse engineering a suspicious code that was found on campus using Reverse engineering techniques that were thought trought the semester. \
 We need to find a response to the following questions:\
 - **Do we really have a malware?**\
 - **How the malware works and why a deb is used?**\